NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 Models with different infidelities
 ---------------------------------------
-When one has multiple models of a target system with different fidelities, they can introduce multi-fidelity Monte Carlo (MFMC) methods.
+When one has multiple models of a target system with different fidelities, one can introduce multi-fidelity Monte Carlo (MFMC) methods.
 MFMC helps us to reduce the high-fidelity simulation runs by leveraging a large number of low-fidelity simulations.
 The high-fidelity and low-fidelity models are defined as the following.

- * **High-fidelity (HF) model**: The model with a desired level of accuracy and high computational cost.
+ * **High-fidelity (HF) model**: The model with the desired level of accuracy and high computational cost.

  * **Low-fidelity (LF) model(s)**: The model(s) with lower computational cost and lower accuracy.

 The goal of MFMC is to estimate the statistics of the HF model using a small number of HF simulations and a large number of LF simulations.
-Those *fidelity* can be attributed to different idealization of models as shown in :numref:`fig-BeamColumn` (e.g. reduced order model), or the models with same idealization in different resolutions (e.g. coarser mesh or grids).
+Those *fidelities* can be attributed to the different idealization of models as shown in :numref:`fig-BeamColumn` (e.g. reduced order model), or models with the same idealization in different resolutions (e.g. coarser mesh or grids).
 The latter is also referred to as multi-level Monte Carlo (MLMC).

 .. _fig-BeamColumn: